qyyy/2018fall-cs-master-program-info/README.md

 We're sharing them here for all BUPTers to learn more about programs, including CS, EE, MIS, etc. Feel free to put the issues and update the list and files.

+## Update

+I will attend CS@UIUC in fall, 2018.
+The other admissions include CS@Columbia, CSE@UCSD, Connective Media@Cornell Tech, CS@USC and DS@USC.
+See the [summary]() to my 2018-fall application.
+Hope the docs and result are helpful to you applicants.

 by [Wenhan](mailto:wenhanshi2018@gmail.com)